Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 “Consider using humor to your advantage, by saying something like: ‘I know I probably caught you in the middle of lunch.
 What’re we eating today?’”

-Now, this technique will effectively turn your call from a cold call into a warm call.
-After all, warm calls are generally more effective than cold calls.
+Now, this tip could help you turn your call from a cold call into a warm one — after all, warm calls are generally more effective.

-However, any new business will probably be searching for one.
-With that in mind, you can use social media to scout potential clients or use data brokers, as we mentioned earlier.
+However, any new business will probably be searching for a security system.
+With that in mind, you can use social media to scout potential clients.

 Cold calling scripts